-If you have a terminal illness, it’s still possible for you to get life insurance, but your options will be limited.
-Factors like your diagnosis, any complications, your life expectancy, and what medications or treatment you have will affect your eligibility.
+If you have a terminal illness, it’s still possible for you to get life insurance, but your options will be limited and your premiums will be more expensive.
+Factors like your diagnosis, any complications, your life expectancy, and your treatment plan will affect your eligibility.

 Life insurance options for people with a terminal illness

 For most people with a terminal illness, guaranteed issue life insurance will be their best option.
-Term life insurance is usually impossible to be approved for once you have a terminal diagnosis, but other products may be able to provide coverage for you.
+Term life insurance isn’t available once you have a terminal diagnosis, but other types of policies may be able to provide coverage for you.

-However, this type of insurance is often quite expensive compared to other types.
+Guaranteed issue life insurance is often quite expensive compared to other types of policies.
 Additionally, if you pass away due to a medical issue during the first two years that the policy is active, your beneficiary will not receive the full death benefit.
 Instead, they will receive an amount equal to 110% of the premiums you paid.